 How was everyone’s summer??
 I’m sorry for the silence!
 I’ve been stockpiling some wonderful wine and travel updates that I’ll be sharing here soon.
+First up: my experience wine tasting in the Jura.

 I started my summer with an amazing trip to France; visiting the northern Rhône, the Jura, and Burgundy.
 Our first day in Jura we visited Fumey Chatelain.
 This region was entirely new to me, and remains relatively unknown in the States.
 Unfortunately Fumey Chatelain is not currently imported to the U.S. but I highly recommend planning a visit!